marcglasberg/assorted_layout_widgets/README.md

 * **`separatorOnTop`** if `true` (the default) will paint the separator on top of the cells.
 If `false` will paint the separator below the cells.

-*Note: This is not a substitute for Flutter's native Column, it doesn't try to have a similar API, and it doesn't do all that the native Column does.*
+*Note: This is not a substitute for Flutter's native `Column`, it doesn't try to have a similar API, and it doesn't do all that `Column` does.
+In special, `Expanded` and `Flexible` widget don't work inside of `ColumnSuper`, and it will overflow if the column is not big enough to fit its contents.
+`ColumnSuper` is meant only to certain use cases where the native Column won't work, like when you need overlapping cells.*

-Try running the <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_column_super.dart">example</a>.
+Try running the <a href="https://github.com/marcglasberg/assorted_layout_widgets/blob/master/example/lib/main_column_super.dart">ColumnSuper example</a>.

 ## RowSuper

-Same as `ColumnSuper`, but for a row.
+Given a list of children widgets, this will arrange them in a row.
+It can overlap cells, add separators and more.

 ```dart
 RowSuper({